 The Connections section identifies other people with profiles that the system can see have a connection with your prospective client or customer.
 You can think of it as being like LinkedIn, but with public data.
 You will be able to see them either in list form via the Table View or as a graph in the Chart View.

 - Note: The Chart View is both more dynamic and a little more complex.
 Make sure to check out our Connections Guide for a detailed overview of how to read it.

 Who are they?

-Their Full Name is a clickable field that will actually take you to that connected person’s profile!
+Their Full Name is clickable and will actually take you to that connected person’s profile!

-The Net Worth Range and P2G fields allow you to easily view some of their key scores, that way you can get an immediate gauge on how promising they might be.
+The Net Worth Range and P2G indicators allow you to easily view and filter by some of their key scores.
+You can use this to get an immediate gauge on how promising they might be.